onera/paradigm/doc/sphinx/source/user_manual/comm_graph/pcg.rst

 From this description of the communication graph, **Part Comm Graph** builds internal data structures to ease communications between entities connected in the graph.
 Multiple modes of communication are available (see the :ref:`Exchange data <pcg_exch>` dropdown in the :ref:`API <pcg_api>` section below).

-Owner/ghosts
+Owner status
 ~~~~~~~~~~~~

-For each connected component of the graph, a single entity is flagged as *owner* and the other are flagged as *ghosts*.
+For each connected component of the graph, a single entity is flagged as *owner* (not to be confused with memory ownership !).
-This flag is determined automatically at the creation of the **Part Comm Graph** instance, and can be used in algorithms that require inter-partition synchronizations, for example.
+This status is determined automatically at the creation of the **Part Comm Graph** instance, and can be used in algorithms that require inter-partition synchronizations, for example.
-In the :ref:`example above <pcg_example_visu>`, the owner vertices are represented by solid dots, and the ghost vertices by circles.
+In the :ref:`example above <pcg_example_visu>`, the owner vertices are represented by solid dots, and the "ghost" vertices by circles.

 Integration with other ParaDiGM features